 On the opposite side, a low dose Aspirin – baby Aspirin is one of the most commonly prescribed drugs in the UK.
 A doctor can recommend baby Aspirin to prevent heart attack or stroke in people who had such an event.

 18. Diamorphine Hydrochloride

 Cost to NHS: 1£,410,497

-Diamorphine is another opioid analgesic, which is classified as a controlled drug schedule 2.
+Diamorphine is another opioid analgesic classified as a controlled drug schedule 2.
 Diamorphine comes only in the form of ampules (for injections).
-Diamorphine is used to manage acute and chronic pain, which is not relieved by strong opioid analgesics.
+Diamorphine manages acute and chronic pain, not relieved by strong opioid analgesics.